-- 1. FOR the election of the persons nominated for election as directors of the Company for the ensuing year; - 2.
-FOR the appointment of MNP LLP, as auditors of the Company for the ensuing year and to authorize the Board to fix their remuneration; - 3.
+- 1. To set the number of directors to be nominated for election at SEVEN (7); - 2.
+FOR the election of the seven persons nominated for election as directors of the Company for the ensuing year; - 3.
+FOR the appointment of MNP LLP, as auditors of the Company for the ensuing year and to authorize the Board of Directors ("Board") to fix their remuneration; - 4.
 FOR the approval of the Company's 10% "rolling" stock option plan.

-The enclosed form of proxy, when properly signed, confers discretionary authority on the person or persons named to vote on any amendment to matters identified in the Notice of Meeting and on any other matter properly coming before the Meeting. the management of the Company is not aware of any such matter; however, if such matter properly comes before the Meeting, the proxies will be voted at the discretion of the person or persons named therein.
+The enclosed form of proxy, when properly signed, confers discretionary authority on the person or persons named to vote on any amendment to matters identified in the Notice of Meeting and on any other matter properly coming before the Meeting.
+The management of the Company is not aware of any such matter; however, if such matter properly comes before the Meeting, the proxies will be voted at the discretion of the person or persons named therein.